eotoalex/liri-node-app/README.md

 # liri-node-app
->This the __Liri-node-app__.
+>This is the __Liri-node-app__.
 It is a Language Interpretation and Recognition Interface that works off of the command line.

 >Liri will allow users working on the command line to access data on movies, music and upcoming concerts without having to leave the command line.
 Essentially, the Liri-node-app is a one stop shop for information on movies, music and concerts from the comfort of your command line.
 ---